Return to Editorial Processes resources.

 (Based on a lecture by Ross Collins, professor of communication, North Dakota State University)

-The title above a story in a newspaper, magazine, newsletter or, for that matter, web site is called a headline, or "hed" ("head") in print journalism ("heading" in online pages).
+The title above a story in a newspaper, magazine ornewsletter is called a headline, or "hed" ("head") in print journalism, or a "heading" in online pages.
 It has the same function in mass media writing as a lead, to call attention to the story, to snare people in.
 I often say mass media publications rely on four objects to entice readers into a story, in this order:

 If you can get the reader through the lead, chances are fairly good he or she will read the rest of the story.
 Headlines writers who are good at what they do have something in common, I think, with advertising copy writers.
 They must be accurate, entertaining, pithy and, if possible, clever--all in limited space.
 What seems unfair is that neither one can put his or her byline on the work.

 Headlines need to be accurate, first, and to fairly reflect the theme of the story.
-Most readers don't realize that those who write stories, the reporters, almost never write their own headlines.
+Most readers don't realize that those who write stories, the reporters, seldom write their own headlines.
 They may suggest headlines, but more often space needs or other considerations force an editor to fashion something different.

 What's more, headlines are too often inaccurate, or biased.
 When a story is inaccurate, the reporter gets blamed, and takes the complaints.
 As he should.
 When a headline is inaccurate, most people assume the reporter wrote it.
 So again, the writer gets the complaints, unfairly.
 Ethical editors (who also don't want those whiny reporters on their case) take care with their headlines.
 So if you have the choice between being lively and being accurate, well, accuracy has to come first.

 Headlines fall into two categories: standard and label.